-0012 LIFELONG FITNESS
+0012 LIFELONG FITNESS 0 UNITS

-This physical fitness exercise class is designed to develop and encourage positive attitudes and habits with regard to cardiovascular efficiency, body composition, muscular strength and endurance, and flexibility.
-Each student will be assessed in the areas of body composition, cardiovascular efficiency, muscular strength and endurance, and flexibility.
+This course is designed to assist student in the development of a lifelong commitment to fitness and health with regard to cardiovascular endurance, muscular strength and flexibility.
 Fitness activity will primarily utilize exercise equipment organized into an aerobic super circuit with additional activity prescribed in an aerobics machine arena, body parts weight training area and flexibility area.

-0014 ADULT PHYSICAL FITNESS
+0014 ADULT PHYSICAL FITNESS 0 UNITS